Founder's Corner: Perspectives on Wealth Management in Uncertain Times

-During the extended equity bull market, many investors lost sight of the value of fixed income allocations, but the first quarter selloff has rekindled appreciation for bonds’ diversification benefits.
+During the extended equity bull market, many investors lost sight of the value of fixed income allocations, but the volatility and selloffs of 2020 have rekindled appreciation for bonds’ diversification benefits.
 A cornerstone allocation to fixed income investments—for example, short-term bonds or core-plus total return approaches—may help enhance the stability of an overall asset allocation while also supporting income needs.
 Meanwhile, for certain investors, allocations to risk-managed high-yield bond portfolios can provide added income and appreciation potential.

 For many of our wealth management clients, alternative strategies can be included as a means to enhance an equity or fixed income allocation.
 For example, we may add hedged equity and long/short approaches to our equity allocations.
 Compared to traditional stock strategies, these alternatives can deploy a broader range of tools for navigating downside risk and capitalizing on upside.
-Turning to fixed income allocation, our market neutral income approach has proven to be an advantageous addition for many of our clients’ portfolios, thanks to its time-tested approach.
-With income generation that is not dependent on interest rates, the strategy can provide an attractive complement to traditional bond strategies.
+Turning to fixed income allocations, our market neutral income approach has proven to be an advantageous addition for many of our clients’ portfolios, thanks to its time-tested process.
+With a unique approach to pursuing bond-like returns without a lot of interest rate risk, our market neutral income strategy can provide an attractive complement to traditional bond strategies.

 I first began helping clients achieve their wealth management goals in the 1970s—many of you may remember how difficult that environment was.
 There have also been many scary times for investors since, from the downturn of 1987 to the Great Financial Crisis of 2008-2009.
 Over time, the markets and the economy have found their way back, rewarding investors with long-term perspective.